Music Lessons - Advancing your skills

 Brooke Johnson

 Brooke is the Director of Melbourne Music Tuition.
 She holds both a Bachelor's Degree in Music from the Elder Conservatorium in Adelaide and a Bachelor's Degree in Education.
 Brooke has spent her life in the performing arts and has performed in opera's, musicals, plays and eisteddfods.
-Following her Music Degree at the Adelaide Conservatorium Brooke began teaching in Adelaide before moving to Country Victoria where she wrote her first Musical.
-Brooke has taught Piano, Singing and directed Choirs for the past 15 years.
+Following her Music Degree at the Adelaide Conservatorium Brooke began her teaching in Adelaide before moving to Country Victoria where she wrote her first Musical.
+Brooke has taught Piano, Singing and directed Choirs for the past 20 years.
 She is Kodaly trained and has taught singing students from primary level up to V.C.E as well as students seeking entry into University Music Degrees.
 Brooke has completed both Level 1 and 2 of the 'Estill Voice Training Course' ran by Naomi Eyers.
 She is very familiar with the AMEB syllabus across all instruments and encourages students to sit these when ready.
 Brooke was the conductor of the Kensington Primary Early Bird Singers for 7 years.
 The Early Birds performed at venues including the Melbourne Town Hall, Ballarat Art Gallery, Treasury House as well as opening the Spring Racing Carnival.
 She was also the organiser of the yearly choral event 'Warm Winter Voices'.
-Brooke is the Choral director of Ballarat Voices alongside Lyndell Allan.
+Brooke has been the discipline chair for the choral section of the South Street Eisteddfod since 2023.

 Piano and Voice